 Why It Helps

 Ewaso Lions strongly believes that capacity building at the local level is an essential component of conservation, and that success in wildlife conservation depends on the involvement of local people.
-By engaging these Warriors, we instill positive attitudes towards wildlife and emphasize the importance of lions and predators.
+Engaging Warriors instills positive attitudes towards wildlife and emphasize the importance of lions and predators.
 In turn, the Warriors spread the conservation message to other morans in their communities.

 Traditional Samburu morans do not attend school, and spend the majority of their time outside the village, thus serving as the “eyes and ears” in the bush.
 Through Warrior Watch, Ewaso Lions effectively taps into this resource to expand the scope of our research, and gives these young men an opportunity to obtain some essential education in return.
 With the help of the Warriors, we have a better idea of wildlife numbers and distribution over a wider area and on a much larger scale than we could before.